xiaoqing2027/MarkUp_WebService/markUp_research_paper.md

 ## Introduction

-For project Convert and project Window Pane, they convert video or audio( such as a speech) into text with timestamp using machine translator, in other words, convert vocal speech into unformatted text using libraries.
-Project MarkUp is to handle those unstructured text.
+For project Convert and project Window Pane, they convert video or audio( such as a speech) into text with timestamp using machine translator.
+Project MarkUp is responsible for handling those unstructured text.
 About project Convert and project Window Pane, please refer to other teammates' research paper.
 Now let's focus on my project - MarkUp.

-MarkUp allows a user to enter a drag and drop application and mark unstructured text via a simple GUI interface.
+MarkUp is an Android application, which allows a user to enter a drag and drop application and mark unstructured text via a simple GUI interface.
 The Goal of MarkUp:

 * Convert unformatted text into formatted text
 * Build user Content Management System
-* Formatted text can be rendered into a DocBook or HTMLBook format which allows for export to PDF, HTML and even ePub
+* Formatted text can be rendered into a DocBook or HTMLBook which allows for export to PDF, HTML and even ePub
 * PDF and HTML formats can be printed too - making read -time book

 ## Functionalities of MarkUp

-As an independent study for a course in one semester, consider that I only have three months to do this project, I picked up two goals of MarkUp to implement.
  Functionalities of MarkUp I have implemented is following:

 * User authentication
 * Account management